How to Automatically Play Video in Google Slides

 Before you start playing your videos automatically, you should first learn how to insert them properly.
 You can insert any video, either from the Drive, YouTube, or another streaming service with a few simple clicks.
 To do this, you need to follow these steps.

-- Go to the slide where you want to insert the video.
+- Go to the slide where you want to insert the video and select the Insert > Video.

 - Pick the source from where you’ll upload the video.
 You’ll be able to choose between three tabs – YouTube, Other URL, and Google Drive.
 Let’s say you want a video from YouTube.